-The currently assumed Rönnbäcken concentrator design (Figure 3) consists of crushing, grinding, flotation, and dewatering steps, typical of concentrator operations in Sweden and Finland.
-SRK notes that a project in the region of a similar nature, in terms capital expenditure and process route, has recently been completed by the same engineering firm and that the process plant for this project is now operational.
+Based on the testwork performed, the flowsheet developed for the Rönnbäcken concentrator (Figure 1-3) consists of crushing, grinding, flotation, and dewatering steps, typical of many concentrator operations elsewhere in Sweden and Finland.
+SRK notes that the engineering company has recently been involved in the development of a similar concentrator in the region and is familiar with the associated costs of such a project.
+This plant, now operational, and is similar in terms of capital expenditure and process route.

-Figure 3: Concentrator layout, Oblique View
+Figure 1-3: Concentrator layout, Oblique View

 The conceptual concentrator design is derived from a conventional flowsheet, similar to that in other operations which successfully treat disseminated low-grade nickel sulphides.
-This design together with capital and operating cost estimates for the concentrator, has been prepared by Outotec AB (Sweden).
-The mill will have a capacity of 30 million tonnes per annum (Mtpa) or 3,750 tonnes per hour (tph), and will produce approximately 95,000 tpa of nickel concentrate at 28% Ni.
+This design, together with capital and operating cost estimates for the concentrator, has been prepared by Outotec AB (Sweden).
+The mill will have a capacity of 30 million tonnes per annum (Mtpa) or 3,750 tonnes per hour (tph), and would produce approximately 95,000 tpa of nickel concentrate at 28% Ni.

 The processing plant site location has been selected to be in close proximity to the Rönnbäcksnäset deposit and the planned tailings management facility.
-The plant layout has been chosen to utilize the natural geography and topography of the area (Figure 4).
+The plant layout has been chosen to utilize the natural geography and topography of the area (Figure 1-4).